trk-life/trk-life/docs/api/02-users.md

 Delete the currently logged in user's account.
 This requires password re-entry, for security reasons.
 A user cannot delete themselves if they are the last admin user in the current installation's team.
 Once deleted the user is immediately logged out, and will be unable to log back in.
+When a user is deleted, all of their data is removed from the database.

 **Returns**